ExVeCtr/ExVectrCore/README.md

-# VectrCore
+# ExVectrCore
-Part of the VECTR project.
+Part of the EXVECTR project.
-VectrCore adds a suite of utilities for high level math, control and data flow.
+ExVectrCore adds a suite of utilities for high level math, control and data flow.
 ## **This project is under initial development.
 Things will probably break.**
 ## Current goal roadmap:
 - [X] Port, modify and clean/fix utilities from EasyVTOL.